24 Top-Rated Tourist Attractions in Las Vegas, NV

 Madame Tussaud's in Las Vegas is near the escalators leading up to the Venetian Hotel on the Strip.
 Here, visitors can see their favorite stars preserved forever in wax.
 In many cases, the figures are so lifelike it is almost eerie.

-Figures range from Elvis to Bradley Cooper and Sofia Vergara right though to musical acts like Beyoncé and Miley Cyrus.
+Figures range from Elvis to Bradley Cooper and Sofia Vergara right through to musical acts like Beyoncé and Miley Cyrus.
 The overall focus or theme of Madame Tussaud's is on people who are associated with Las Vegas or in show business.

 Address: 3377 S Las Vegas Blvd, Las Vegas, Nevada